 Academic Writing (Social Sciences)

 Academic research and writing is another important category of non-fiction writing.
-The subjects covered are so varied, it is difficult to limit what counts as academic writing.
+The subjects covered are so varied, that it is difficult to limit what counts as academic writing.
 Any research-driven piece of writing written with academic intent is academic writing.
 Research papers on history, sociology, philosophy, and many more fall under this category.

 Indian Society, Lady Doctors: The Untold Stories of India’s First Women in Medicine, Aadhaar: A Biometric History of India’s 12-Digit Revolution, Age Of Pandemics (1817-1920): How they shaped India and the World, etc.